Yaulendil/tengwar-rs/README.md

 In certain typefaces, the [Zero-Width Joiner](https://en.wikipedia.org/wiki/Zero-width_joiner) may be used to form ligatures of Tengwar.
 When invoked with the `--ligate-zwj` (or `-z`) switch on the command line, this program will insert joiners into the output text between certain characters, based on various overly convoluted rules.
-These rules are based on the ligature behavior of [Tengwar Telcontar](https://freetengwar.sourceforge.net/tengtelc.html), as well as some degree of personal taste.
+These rules are based on the ligature behavior of [Tengwar Telcontar], as well as some degree of personal taste.

 For typefaces that do not support these ligatures, the presence of the joining characters ***should*** not affect the rendering;
 However, it does increase the number of bytes in the output string by approximately 15%.